welldsagl/figs-drools-knowledge/README.md

 Java code is split into 4 main packages:

 -  `components` contains all DTOs for Drools-known component configurations, such as 'IndicatorConfiguration'.
--  `materials` contains all parts of materials hierarchy that we can create in the `then` part of the rules: we can create materials, cables or families.
+-  `materials` contains all parts of the materials hierarchy that we can create in the right part of the rules: we can create materials, cables or families.
 A family is a group of materials identified by a common code.
 -  `builders` contains all the business logic to convert a generic key-value `Map` into a Drools-known component configuration.
 Builders are divided by common builders, builders for COP components, for LOP components, etc.